 If you are donating platelets, you must refrain from taking Aspirin or products containing Aspirin for 48 hours prior to donation.
 You can take Aspirin if you are donating whole blood; however, we will not be able to use the platelets portion of your donation for transfusion.
 Very little medication remains in blood given to patients.

 Depending on what type of cancer it was, you may still be able to donate if the cancer has been removed or eradicated and treated.
 Even if you received chemotherapy or radiation, you can donate blood one year after completing the treatment if the cancer is gone.
 If you did not need to receive chemotherapy or radiation, then you may be able to donate after you have recovered from the surgery.

-If you've had chemotherapy and radiation for breast cancer that did not involve lymph nodes, more people can donate one year after completing treatment if you are in remission.
-If the breast cancer involved lymph nodes, survivors must wait 10 years after completing treatment to donate blood again.
+If you've had chemotherapy and radiation for cancer that did not involve lymph nodes, most people can donate one year after completing treatment if you are in remission.
+If the cancer involved lymph nodes, survivors must wait 5 years after completing treatment to donate blood again.

 If you have recovered from your surgery and did not need a transfusion or only received your own blood, you can donate when you feel up to it.
 If you received a transfusion from anyone apart from your own blood, you have to wait 12 months to donate.

-We don't test for iron, but as long as your hemoglobin/hematocrit level is normal at the time of donation, you can donate.
+We don't test for iron, but as long as your hemoglobin/hematocrit level is within acceptable limits at the time of donation, you can donate.
 We test your hemoglobin before you donate each time with a simple finger stick test.